Showing posts with label Rule and Lived Experience. Show all posts

 The point is that whether one comes to eremitical life from a long period in religious life or from some other background, there will be a significant learning curve that occurs over a similarly significant period.
 Every consecrated solitary hermit's life is similar to every other hermit's life in major ways (that is, they all include the central elements of canon 603) and yet, it seems to me that what is more striking is the variation each life reveals.
 I know some diocesan hermits as well as several hermits who are exploring c 603 and preparing for profession and/or consecration.
 Each one embraces and lives the central elements of the canon differently than the others because their life with God differs from that of other hermits.
 I think it is important that anyone working with candidates for profession under canon 603 understands this and that they let go of any sense that schedules, prayer practices, etc, must look the same from hermit to hermit.
 (Chancery personnel have as much to learn about hermit vocations as anyone else!)

-It remains critical to understand that while c 603 does not formally require a background in religious life, even so, writing a Rule of Life suitable to the living of such a life requires significant experience and formation that is more usually gotten in religious life.
+It remains critical to understand that while c 603 does not formally or explicitly require a background in religious life, even so, writing a Rule of Life suitable to the living of such a life requires significant experience and formation that is more usually gotten in religious life.
 It can be done, yes, but I personally believe it is a relatively rare candidate for profession that will be able to accomplish this particular requirement without a background in religious life.
 Ironically, one of the best ways to determine the formation a person has and also still needs is by reading their Rule, or working with them as they write it.
-Thus, again, while c 603 does not formally require a background in religious life, it may be the case that the authors of the canon strongly implied the necessity of such a background by making the hermit responsible for writing their own Rule.
+Thus, again, while c 603 does not explicitly require a background in religious life, it may be the case that the authors of the canon strongly implied the necessity of such a background by making the hermit responsible for writing their own Rule.

 10 September 2023